gearglow/Elysiad/chapters/002 - Backstory - Aftermath.md

 Lucius nodded.
 "I'll try.
 There may be some technicalities which can be leveraged."

 "Excellent.
-Go now, time is of the essence.
+And Augustus, see what you can do about the wards imprisoning young Harry.
+Swiftly now, all of you, time is of the essence.
 Peter, stay a moment."

 The room swiftly emptied, and soon only Peter and Tom were left.